-The Dangers of Active Smoking Habits for Cosmetic Surgery Patients
+The Dangers of Smoking before or after your Cosmetic Surgery

-Smoking impacts your immune processes and reduces healing functions.
-As a result, not only is healing and recovery slowed down, you run the risk of complications during or after your procedure.
-Plus, let’s face it.
-Surgery or no surgery, smoke inhalation is never safe, not even one cigarette a day.
-It’s all dangerous and detrimental to your well-being – especially if you’ve just had plastic surgery.
+Smoking impacts your immune processes and reduces your blood floe and your ability to heal.
+As a result, not only is healing and recovery slowed down, you run a higher risk of complications during or after your procedure.
+Smoking is dangerous and detrimental to your well-being – especially if you’ve just had plastic surgery.
 Smoking, Nicotine, Cannabis, Breast Surgery and Tummy Tucks: a sure-fire way to ruin your results and health.
+Please avoid complications like a wound breakdown and stop smoking before surgery.

 10 Reasons to Quit Smoking Before your Breast Surgery or Abdominoplasty